How To Clear the Cache in Kodi

 If you’re a long-time Kodi user, though, you might have noticed your streaming speed has grown slow and stuttery during regular use.
 With so much usage over a long period, it’s unsurprising that Kodi can occasionally feature slowdowns and buffering.
 While a certain amount of playback problems can be caused by network instability or typical slowdowns when buffering, sometimes the platform itself becomes too slow to use reliably.
 If that’s happened, it might be time to clear your cache inside of Kodi.

 Just like with an Android phone or tablet, clearing your cache in Kodi isn’t a process you have to do very often, but it can be pretty helpful when it comes to fixing small issues in Kodi’s interface and playback.
-Just as with an Android phone or tablet, clearing your cache can help fix many small issues within Kodi’s system.
+Just like with an Android phone or tablet, clearing your cache can help fix many small problems within Kodi’s system.
 Unlike in the Android environment, however, clearing your cache on Kodi requires an additional plugin—one we’ll detail a bit more below.
-Our previous methods for clearing cache inside of Kodi became outdated when certain repositories were shut down and closed their doors for good.
+Our previous methods for clearing the cache inside of Kodi became outdated when specific repositories were shut down and closed their doors for good.
 This is an unfortunate but inevitable side effect of the Kodi ecosphere evolving so rapidly.
 Previous methods of clearing Kodi cache used the Merlin Wizard add-on or other add-ons, but those repositories aren’t functioning anymore.
 We will keep this article up-to-date whenever possible, but if you find that the method described below stops working, please let us know so that we can find another method for you to use.

 For this guide, we’re using Kodi 17.6 running on a Windows 10 PC.
 Other than your Kodi device—be it a streaming box, phone, or tablet—you’ll first need to install a Kodi repository called Super Repo, a repository containing many add-ons for Kodi.
 From Super Repo, we will be able to find a tool for cleaning our Kodi cache.
 Here’s how to install Super Repo.
-The current tool for clearing Kodi cache is called SIMTECH Wizard.
+The current tool for clearing the Kodi cache is called SIMTECH Wizard.

 Installing Super Repo